gogins/csound-vst3-opcodes/vst3-opcodes/README.md

 **vst3initpreset** loads a VST3 plugin into memory for use with the other vst3-opcodes.
 Both VST3 effects and instruments (synthesizers) can be used.
 The preset file also is loaded.
 Currently this is the only way of loading a preset file using the VST3 opcodes.
+The preset file can be in any readable location on the filesystem.

 Note that for VST3, there may be multiple plugins defined in one loadable module.